 Recorded Top Speed: 2,585 km/h or 1,606.3 mph

-The supersonic multirole aircraft F-4 Phantom II had been a cornerstone of the U.S Armed forces for more than three decades between the 1960s to 1990s.
+The supersonic multirole aircraft F-4 Phantom II had been a cornerstone of the US Armed Forces for over three decades between the 1960s and 1990s.
 The aircraft was initially developed to replace the aging F3H Demon (carrier-based) fighters.
-However, due to the aircraft’s high adaptability, it was quickly embraced by the U.S Air Force and the Marine Corps.
+However, due to the aircraft’s high adaptability, it was quickly embraced by the US Air Force and the Marine Corps.

 A USAF F-15C flying over California